oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/usage.md

 A JRF domain requires an infrastructure database called an RCU database, initializing this database, and configuring your domain to access this database.
 All of these steps must occur before you first deploy your domain.
 When you first deploy your domain, the introspector job will initialize it's RCU schema tables in the database - a process that can take several minutes.

-Furthermore, if you want to have a restarted JRF domain access updates to the infrastructure database that the domain made at an earlier time, the restarted domain must be supplied a wallet file that was obtained from a previous run of the domain, as discussed in [Reusing an RCU database]({{< relref "/userguide/managing-domains/model-in-image/reusing-rcu.md" >}}).
+Furthermore, if you want to safely ensure that a restarted JRF domain can access updates to the infrastructure database that the domain made at an earlier time, the original domain's wallet file must be safely saved as soon as practical, and the restarted domain must be supplied a wallet file that was obtained from a previous run of the domain, as discussed in [Reusing an RCU database]({{< relref "/userguide/managing-domains/model-in-image/reusing-rcu.md" >}}).

 __Here are the required settings for Model in Image JRF domains:__